-A pair of the best walking shoes can be one of the most versatile tools in the outdoors-lover's armory.
-It's a great footwear choice for everything from light-but-fast days out on the hills and trails to the myriad of casual low-level rambles, walking the dog to commuting across town.
+A pair of the best men's walking shoes can be one of the most versatile tools your outdoor armory.
+It's a great footwear choice for everything from light-but-fast days out on the hills, to casual low-level rambles, walking the dog, or commuting across town.
 In this guide, we've rounded up the best men's walking shoes around, to help you put your best foot forward.

 Outdoor footwear: Alternatives to explore